Choosing the right business bank account can make your business more efficient and save you time and money.

-Many banks give a fee-free period when you first join, but don’t be lured in by this fact alone; make sure you’ve carefully considered whether said bank will still be the right option for your business after it’s no longer free.
+Many banks will offer a fee-free period when you first join, but make sure you don’t evaluate the banking product on this basis; carefully consider whether this offering will still be the right option for your business after it’s no longer free.

 Online banking and mobile apps are unmatched when it comes to convenience and managing your finances on-the-go.

-Check which services are available via online banking and whether they facilitate the actions that you are likely to be performing regularly.
+Make sure you investigate the services that are available via online banking, if any, and whether they facilitate the actions that you are likely to be performing regularly.

 If you already have an existing business bank account, look out for business account ‘switcher’ deals.

 Some banks offer fee-free periods to business owners looking to switch their banking service providers.
-Remember, because banks want to encourage you to move over to their services, so switching accounts is made as hassle-free as possible.
+Remember, because banks want to encourage you to begin using their services, switching accounts is made as hassle-free as possible.

 Everything is now usually handled behind-the-scenes between banks on your behalf, so you won’t have to deal with the logistics of moving your account to a new financial institution.

-Your credit score may affect how many options you have when choosing a business bank account.
+Your credit score will have an impact on your options have when it comes to choosing a business bank account.
 So it’s best to know your score before you start shopping around.

-If your score isn’t so great at the moment, look into each bank’s credit requirements early on, so you don’t waste time on one that won’t accept your account.
+If your score isn’t so great at the moment, look into each bank’s credit requirements early on – that way you won’t waste your time on an account you won’t qualify for.

-While many of the larger banks may not accept businesses with low credit scores, some of the up-and-coming challenger banks (Monzo, et al.) and online banks don’t even require a credit check to join, making them excellent business bank accounts for bad credit.
+While many of the larger banks may not accept businesses with low credit scores, some of the up-and-coming challenger banks (Like Monzo or Revolut) and online banks don’t even require a credit check to join, making them excellent business bank accounts for bad credit.

 If you’ve narrowed your list of potential banks down to a few contenders and you’re still struggling to decide, making a telephone call or arranging a face-to-face meeting often helps.
 You’re bound to have a few unanswered questions at this stage anyway.
 Plus, speaking to an advisor should give you a feel for how the bank operates and what level of service you can expect.